hashicorp/vagrant/website/docs/source/v2/provisioning/chef_client.html.md

 ```

 If you don't specify it or set it to `false`, you must explicitly delete these
-entries from the Chef server before you provision a new one with Chef server.
+entries from the Chef Server before you provision a new one with Chef Server.
 For example, using Chef's built-in `knife` tool:

 ```